-Email: talktous@bridgend.gov.uk
+Email to talktous@bridgend.gov.uk

-Or by writing to Corporate Performance Team, Bridgend County Borough Council, Raven's Court, Brewery Lane, Bridgend CF31 4WB
+Or by writing to Corporate Performance Team, Bridgend County Borough Council, Raven's Court, Brewery Lane, Bridgend CF31 4WB www.mylocalcouncil.info

 This report is available in both Welsh and English.
 It is also available in another language or format on request.